ProfMatthewHz/UBCSE_student_feedback_professor_view/README.md

-# Peer- and self-evaluation tool
+# Peer- and self-evaluation tool v 2.0

-# Authors include:
-# Justin Henderson
-# Matthew Hertz
+More text is needed here and will be added "soon"